AdamSpalt/contract-compass/README.md

 - **Sorted by Expiration**: Contracts are automatically sorted by their end date, allowing you to easily see which ones require attention soon.
 - **Secure File Handling**: Upload and securely access contract documents.
 - **Automated Email Reminders**: Automatically sends email notifications 30, 14, and 7 days before a contract's end date to ensure timely renewals.
-- **AI-Powered PDF Import**: Automatically extract data from PDF contracts to pre-fill new contract forms using Google Document AI.
+- **AI-Powered PDF Import (Temporarily Disabled)**: A feature to automatically extract data from PDF contracts using Google Document AI.
+This feature is currently under review.
 - **Scalable Backend**: Built on Supabase for robust data management and authentication.

 ## AI-Powered PDF Import

+**Note: This feature is temporarily disabled.** The initial implementation used Google Cloud's pre-trained Form Parser.
+While powerful, the results were not consistently accurate enough across different contract layouts to provide a reliable user experience.
+The generic nature of the AI's response required significant custom mapping and data transformation logic.
+Due to these limitations, the feature has been paused pending further review and potential use of a custom-trained model.

-This feature allows users to upload a contract in PDF format.
-The system uses Google Cloud Document AI to parse the document, extract key-value pairs, and automatically pre-fill the "Add New Contract" form, saving significant manual entry time.
+The feature was designed to allow users to upload a contract in PDF format, have the system parse it using AI, and automatically pre-fill the "Add New Contract" form.

 ### How It Works